Christianity in Bihar

 Christianity in Bihar, a state of India, is a minority religion, being practised by less than 0.5% of the population.
 Most people, about 83%, in Bihar are Hindus.
 Padri Ki Haveli is a Roman Catholic church in Bihar, which exists for centuries.
 The Diocese of Patna of the Church of North India and Emmanuel Christian Fellowship Centre (ECFC) are present in Bihar and the Pentecostal Holiness Church are present in Bihar as well as the Roman Catholic Archdiocese of Patna.
 The archdiocese has suffragan dioceses:the Roman Catholic Diocese of Bettiah, the Roman Catholic Diocese of Bhagalpur, the Roman Catholic Diocese of Buxar, the Roman Catholic Diocese of Muzaffarpur and the Roman Catholic Diocese of Purnea, all of whom have their seat in Bihar.
 Bihar has numerous house churches and a Christ Church Diocesan School exists in Patna.

-Indian Pentecostal church of God Northern Region is the leading and oldest Pentecostal church in Bihar.
-Oldest Pentecostal Fellowship started in Rajendra Nagar, Patna.
-And Bihar has Christian Revival Church.
+The Indian Pentecostal Church of God is the leading and oldest Pentecostal church in Bihar.
+The earliest Pentecostal fellowship in the state started in Rajendra Nagar, Patna.
+Rev. Pramod K. Sebastian is the Pastor.
+Bihar also has the Christian Revival Church.